 Quaternary structure describes how two strands of amino acids, or two proteins, interact with each other.
 The same interactions that are responsible for stabilizing a protein’s tertiary structure also help proteins interact in quaternary structure.

 What Affects Protein Folding?

 With all of the specific interactions that exist within a folded protein, it might make sense that proteins are only stable under certain conditions.
-A protein can lose shape due to heat, pH, salinity (the amount of salt present), and the presence of other molecules.
+A protein can lose shape, or denature, due to heat, pH, salinity (the amount of salt present), and the presence of other molecules.
 As discussed before, changes in the primary structure, or mutations can also effect how a protein is folded.